cplusplus/fundamentals-ts/bower_components/cxx-html-doc-framework/README.md

 Must contain an email address as text, and wraps it into an appropriate `mailto:` link.

+### `<w-br>`

+Introduces a soft line-break inside an otherwise-nowrap context.
+This works in Firefox and Prince, where <wbr> fails, in addition to other browsers.

 ### `<cxx-function>`

 Describes a C++ library function.
 Several nested elements help